 It’s my birthday—well, Write from the Inside Out’s birthday.
 Blow out the candles and I can cry if I want to!
 We’re 9 years old this month—can you believe it?
 Throughout the years, my basic offerings haven’t changed: editing, author mentoring and writing workshops.
 My first workshop in 2006 was a creative nonfiction class at […]

 It’s exciting when your new book is about to be published.
 Heroes without Capes will available for pre-orders for only a few more weeks.
-What that means is that you get a $4 discount off the book’s retail price of $12 and it will shipped to you as soon as it is published—which […]
+What that means is that you get a $6.50 discount off the book’s retail price of $14 and it will shipped to you as soon as it is published—which will be […]

 Fears.
 We all have them.
 As writers, we can experience the fear of failure, the unknown, rejection, and criticism all in a few minutes or maybe even seconds.
 It’s okay to be afraid, but not okay if we let our fears stop us in our tracks.

 I had a big fear not long ago that I’m […]

 You feel like an imposter.
 You hear voices telling you, “What makes you think you’re a writer?
 What makes you think you’re any good?”
 How do you combat these voices and be the rock star author millions will read?
 How do you value yourself so others value you?
 Read on!

 Look for a shared sense of humor.
 The writer needs to be open to possibility and try to find an editor who looks like they can challenge you and help you learn.
 This is actually very similar in finding a music or dance teacher.